Ham0osh/MediaControler/docs/index.md

 ![Prototype 2: Rotary encoder and buttons on cardboard body, cardboard knob](https://user-images.githubusercontent.com/67180838/117551040-7daa6000-aff8-11eb-8b5f-9980cc493895.png)

 With the controls set up and working to control volume up/down, mute, pause/play, and next/previous track, I worked on the LED lights.
-I chose some NeoPixel circles with 12 LED's as they were easily accesible and were the right size.
+I chose some NeoPixel rings with 12 LED's as they were easily accesible and were the right size.
 The Adafruit_NeoPixel library let me initialize to a standby colour and react to controls being adjusted.
 I had originaly hoped to use it to indicate my computers volume, however, this would require setting up code/drivers on my computer to send this information to the micro istelf which I do not currently feel interested in doing.

 ![Figure: Showing Adafruit NeoPixel ring on base with and without knob](https://user-images.githubusercontent.com/67180838/117092735-f4eba580-ad13-11eb-8850-04c1f5bc5d86.png)